 If you’ve been impacted by climate disaster, these feelings can set in much deeper, leading to shock, trauma strained relationships, substance abuse and even the loss of personal identity and control.
 Mental health can also be affected by other impacts of climate change, including food scarcity or food quality issues, potential increases in diseases transmitted by insects (such as Lyme disease and malaria) and air pollution.

 On the other hand, flooding and droughts have been associated with elevated levels of anxiety, depression and stress disorders.
-The after effects of disasters such as losing a home or job and being disconnected from neighborhood or family members can lead a person to depression and anxiety.
+The after-effects of disasters such as losing a home or job and being disconnected from neighbourhood or family members can lead a person to depression and anxiety.

 Fighting climate change